How search engines and search engine optimization SEO works

 In an ideal world, you would just have to say what you do, who you do it for, and where.
 Then you would show up in the top Google spot.

-But in the real world where multiple other businesses could do just as good a job, and also write that on their website, how does Google choose?
+But in the real world where multiple other businesses could do just as good a job and they write that on their website, how does Google choose?
 That is why the SEO service was invented.
 It’s taking an otherwise fairly equal playing field and -- slightly -- improving the communication between the robots and humans.

 SEO doesn’t fix a bad offer, an overpriced offer, or an offer that people are otherwise uninterested in paying for.
 SEO won’t fix unhappy customers.